nabeelvalley/website/static/content/blog/2020/18-01/gatsby-migration-1.md

 3. `/blog/:slug` which will render the `Post` component with the given `slug`
 4. `/*` which will match any other routes and render the `NotFound` component

-In the next post we're going to look at how to take what we have so far and transform this application into a Gatsby one
+In the [next post](../18-01/gatsby-migration-2) we're going to look at how to take what we have so far and transform this application into a Gatsby one

+> Nabeel Valley